fosslight/fosslight-guide-en/started/2_try/4_project.md

 - Written by hand in the OSS Table
     - Click the + button at the top left of the OSS Table to enter the OSS information.
 - How to batch load OSS information
-    1. Upload the OSS Report with the OSS List created in the Upload Analysis Result column.
+    1. Upload the FOSSLight Report with the OSS List created in the Upload Analysis Result column.
-        - The loadable OSS Report form can be downloaded by clicking the "Export" button in the upper right corner.
+        - The loadable FOSSLight Report form can be downloaded by clicking the "Export" button in the upper right corner.
     2. Project Search: Loads the SRC tab of another project.

 #### 2-3.
 BIN Tab